 What Are the Common Mistakes?

-Evading is a crime where someone does not stop for the police in their vehicle, and depending on how long the pursuit is and the dangerousness level the person involves himself with, that will typically dictate what the police are going to do after they arrest him and hand the case over to the prosecutors.
+Evading is a crime in which someone does not stop for the police in their vehicle.
+Depending on how long the pursuit is and the dangerousness level of the person involved, that will typically dictate what the police do after they arrest him and hand the case over to the prosecutors.
 Prosecutors will listen to what the police say, but ultimately, they have the final say.

-So, the first common mistake is not getting an attorney immediately to start mitigating the circumstances if you've been arrested or charged with evading police.
-You have to realize that LA County has a presumption that if you've evaded the police and the pursuit is a significant period of time, you're facing prison.
-They don't like these scenarios where people on TV run away from the police.
-It is hazardous to the public.
+The first common mistake is not getting an attorney immediately to start mitigating the circumstances if you've been arrested or charged with evading police.
+Realizing that LA County has a presumption that if you've evaded the police and the pursuit is a significant period, you're facing prison, and taking proactive steps can make a significant difference in your case.

 Contact a Criminal Defense Professional for Help

 So, talking about what you're facing will depend on several things.
-One, the facts and circumstances of your case, and two, you as a person, your criminal record, and of course, having a powerful criminal defense attorney by your side makes a huge difference.
+One is the facts and circumstances of your case, and two is you as a person, your criminal record, and, of course, having a powerful criminal defense attorney by your side makes a huge difference.

-I've been defending people for evading cases now for approximately 30 years.
+I've been defending people for evading cases for approximately 30 years.
 I started working for the district attorney's office in East Los Angeles, then as a superior court judge in Burbank.
-Finally, I became a criminal defense attorney defending people like you or your loved one in the early 1990s.
+Finally, in the early 1990s, I became a criminal defense attorney defending people like you or your loved one.

 So, if you need the best, you've come to the right place.
 We have you go into the office, sit down, and give me all the facts and details surrounding your case.
 People are often stressed out because they don't have all the facts and details first.